Cascading/cascading-redshift/README.md

 Provides an optimised [Cascading](http://cascading.org) sink for Amazon Redshift; String data will be checked for invalid codepoints, output files will be Gzip compressed automatically etc.

+Data is sunk using an s3 path before a JDBC connection issues the DROP/CREATE/COPY statements.

 ## Installing

 [cascading.redshift](http://conjars.org/org.pingles/cascading.redshift) is hosted on [conjars.org](http://conjars.org).
 You can add conjars.org as a